-On December 16, 2014, EPA approved Maryland's request to re-designate the Baltimore Non-attainment Area to "Attainment" for the 1997 annual PM{2.5} NAAQS.
-This Area also attains the 2008 PM{2.5} annual standard and continues to attain that standard.
+On December 16, 2014, EPA approved Maryland's request to re-designate the Baltimore Non-attainment Area to "Attainment" for the 1997 annual $PM{2.5}$ NAAQS.
+This Area also attains the 2008 $PM{2.5}$ annual standard and continues to attain that standard.
 The Baltimore Attainment Area includes the following: Anne Arundel, Baltimore, Carroll, Harford, and Howard Counties, and Baltimore City.

-On June 30, 2016, the EPA designated portions of Maryland's Anne Arundel County and Baltimore County as non-attainment for the 2010 1-hour SO2 NAAQS (see 2018 Network Plan for details.)
+On June 30, 2016, the EPA designated portions of Maryland's Anne Arundel County and Baltimore County as non-attainment for the 2010 1-hour SO2 NAAQS.
+The NAA extends approximately 26.8 kilometers (16.6 miles) from the Herbert A. Wagner's Unit 3 stack, which is located at 39.17765N latitude and 76.52752W longitude (see Maryland 2018 Monitoring Network Plan.)
 This designation was based on modeled, not monitored, SO2 concentrations.
-In order to better evaluate actual ambient SO2 concentrations, a source-oriented SO2 monitor was established at Riviera Beach Elementary School as a Special Purpose Monitor on January 12, 2018.
-Details are explained in Section 4.7 of this document.